quadcube/pyEchonetLite/README.md

 # pyEchonetLite: Echonet Lite for Human
 Too lazy to search specification documents for mundane stuffs like Class Group Code, source EOJ, ESV, etc.? pyEchonetLite was created to make interfacing with Echonet Lite devices a breeze.
-No need to Written in Python 3, require no external dependencies, pure Python!
+Written in Python 3, require no external dependencies, pure Python!